5 Oral Health Nightmares You’ll Avoid By Committing to Your Oral Health

 5. Respiratory Infections

 According to the Journal of Periodontology, gum disease could cause infections in your lungs, including pneumonia.
 Take a second and think about it.
 Your teeth and gums are infected, which means there are bad bacteria living in your mouth.
-Over a long period of time, you are breathing in that bad bacteria that is living in your mouth.
+Over a long period of time, you are breathing in the bad bacteria that are living in your mouth.
 It makes sense that would cause you to get sick.

 That’s why it’s important to use a good toothbrush, proper flossing techniques, and antiseptic mouthwash.
-Just taking a few more minutes to care for your teeth will help you improve your overall health.
+Just taking a few more minutes to care for your teeth will help you improve and protect your overall health.

-See, making good oral health one of your New Year’s Resolutions IS a good idea!
 Poor dental care is also a possible factor in other conditions like immune system disorders, weak bones, problems with pregnancy, and low birth weight.

 Establish Good Habits